rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 **Important:**

-Do not close this terminal/console window.
-The node is running here, and if closed will stop the running node.
+Do not close this terminal window.
+If closed, the RSK node running here will stop.

 ### Check if the node is running using cURL